clue2solve/pinecone-springboot-starter/README.md

 # Pinecone Spring Boot Starter

-This is a Spring Boot Starter for Pinecone, which simplifies the configuration of Pinecone in a Spring Boot application.
+This is a Spring Boot Starter for communicating with [Pinecone](https://pinecone.io), which simplifies the configuration of Pinecone in a Spring Boot application.

 This Starter uses the [pinecone-java-client](https://github.com/clue2solve/pinecone-java-client) and provides you an easy way to configure and inject the clients as described below.